dennisadriaans/nuxt-crud-cli/README.md

 ```

 Then follow the interactive prompts to:

 1. Enter a resource name (e.g., "product")
 2. Choose what to generate (e.g., "All")
-3. Select which handlers to generate
-4. Select which requests to generate
+3. Select which requests to generate
-5. Enter the API version (default: "v1")
+4. Enter the API version (default: "v1")
-6. Choose whether to create route files
+5. Choose whether to create route files

 ## Resource Structure